tacocabeza/tripPlanner/reports/design.md

 Below that will be our Mission Statement.
 Below our mission statement there will be 5 cards containing a picture and a short bio for each team mate.
 Our pictures will be the same size so they will all line up neatly.
-In the top right of the page there will be a close button that will collapse the page back into the initial page that show the map
+In the top right of the page there will be a close button that will collapse the page back into the initial page that show the map.
 # Sprint 2
 # Sprint 3
 # Sprint 4